naveeenmuthh/URL-Shortener/Readme.md

 - There might be a initial delay(50 seconds) while using the deployed url after a while since the project is hosted in a free tier plan offered by render.

+## Rate Limit

+ - You can only create 5 Short URLS within a window of 2 hrs (Modify the rate limit in urlShorten Controller)

 ## Deployed URL BASE
  - https://url-shortener-uzv7.onrender.com/